 Suburban Major Accident Reconstruction Team

-SMART is a special investigation task force that investigates major accidents, usually involving serious injury or fatalities.
+SMART is a special investigation task force that investigates major accidents, usually involving serious injuries or fatalities.
 The Park Forest Police Department has two personnel assigned to this unit.
-Assigned members received specialized traffic crash investigation training and remain on call 24-hours a day to respond to major accidents throughout the Chicagoland area.
-Members train monthly and receive additional advanced training throughout their assignment.
+Assigned members received specialized traffic crash investigation training and remain on call 24 hours a day to respond to major accidents throughout the Chicagoland area.
+Members train monthly and receive additional advanced training throughout their assignments.

 Illinois Statewide Auto Theft Taskforce

-The Park Forest Police Department currently has one officers assigned to the Illinois Statewide Auto Theft Taskforce.
-This mission of this multiregional unit organized through the Office of the Illinois Secretary of State is “to provide a good quality of life for the residents and business owners of the State of Illinois by reducing auto and recycled metal thefts by conducting comprehensive investigations leading to the arrest of suspects and the return of property to its rightful owner.”
-The positions is completely grant funded.
+The Park Forest Police Department currently has one officer assigned to the Illinois Statewide Auto Theft Taskforce.
+The mission of this multiregional unit organized through the Office of the Illinois Secretary of State is “to provide a good quality of life for the residents and business owners of the State of Illinois by reducing auto and recycled metal thefts by conducting comprehensive investigations leading to the arrest of suspects and the return of property to its rightful owner.”
+The position is completely grant funded.